th-wilde/veracrypt-w10-patcher/README.md

 Some explanations how its done:

 1. If necessary convert the containing /sources/install.esd (recovery only image) to a /sources/install.wim (common windows image).
-    1. The install.esd contains usually 3 OS-Images.
-Win10 Pro, Win10 Core (aka Home), Win10 Education (variant of Enterprise that do not contain the MS-Bloatware).
+    1. The install.esd contains usually multiple OS-Images.
+(A Image for each edition and variant of Windows 10.
+For the "Fall Creators Update" the "Media Cration Tool"-Media contains 8 Images.
+4 editions (Pro, Core [aka Home], Education and the new "S"-Edition) times 2 variants (Normal and the "N"-variant [witch comes without media playback support - i.e. without the windows media player - for legal reasons].
+All OS-Images must be present inside the install.wim or the setup will not allow a Upgrade.
 Containing Images can be shown by “dism /Get-WimInfo /wimFile:C:\Path\to\install.esd”.
     2. Extract every displayed OS-Image in there index-order into one install.wim.
 This can be done by repeating this with ascending index-numbers  “dism /image-extract /souceImage: C:\Path\to\install.esd /souceIndex:[Index-Number] /destinationImage: C:\Path\to\install.wim”
     3. Delete the install.esd-File.
 2. Inject the Veracrypt-Driver into the OS-Images inside the install.wim